vgmstream/vgmstream/doc/DEV.md

 # find leaks
 drmemory -- vgmstream_cli -o file.ext
 ```

+Code is reasonably secure: some parts like IO are designed in a way should avoid segfaults, memory allocation is kept to minimum, and buffer handling is often very limited and simple making overflows unlikely.
+However, parts may cause division-by-zero or even infinite loops on bad data (fixed as known), no fuzz testing is done (some segfaults may remain, specially for complex codecs), and since vgmstream uses some external libraries/codecs there may be issues with old versions (updated at times).

 Some of the code can be inefficient or duplicated at places, but it isn't that much of a problem if gives clarity. vgmstream's performance is fast enough (as it mainly deals with playing songs in real time) so that favors clarity over optimization.
 Performance bottlenecks are mainly:
 - I/O: since I/O is buffered it's possible to needlessly trash the buffers when reading previous/next offsets back and forth.
 It's better to read linearly using big enough data chunks and cache values.